Crossing bridges between percolation models and Bienaym\'e-Galton-Watson trees: Acknowledgements

 \section{Acknowledgements}

-MCF's research is supported by UNAM-PAPIIT grant IN109924.
-SHT would like to acknowledge the support of UNAM-PAPIIT grant IA103724.
+MCF's research is supported by the UNAM-PAPIIT grant IN109924.
+SHT would like to acknowledge the support of the UNAM-PAPIIT grant IA103724.

-The authors would like to thank the research network \href{https://sites.google.com/view/aleatorias-normales/home}{Aleatorias \& Normales} connecting female Latin American researchers in probability and statistics.
-The discussions facilitated by the \emph{Aleatorias \& Normales Seminar} were the starting point of this project.
+The authors would like to thank the research network \href{https://sites.google.com/view/aleatorias-normales/home}{Aleatorias \& Normales}, which connects female Latin American researchers in probability and statistics.
+The discussions facilitated by the \emph{Aleatorias \& Normales Seminar} served as the starting point for this project.

+Finally, the authors would like to thank an anonymous referee for their detailed remarks and questions.